A large update to my

 Today, I implement plaintext message viewing and hook it up to the message list.

-I also review a cleanup of int
+I also review a cleanup of int variables to make them either short or long

 throughout the project.